 The University of Missouri is home to one of the most dynamic Greek communities in the United States.
-Currently our community represents 27% of the total undergraduate population of students with 7,500 students at Mizzou affiliated with 55 social Greek letter organizations.
+Our community represents roughly 25 percent of the total undergraduate population of students and thousands of students.

 Membership provides students with guidance during the transition process and adaptation to the scholastic and social challenges posed by life at a large university.
 Many members express a sense of connection with members of their organization as well as others outside of the Greek community.
 In addition to finding a home away from home, our members gain valuable leadership skills, raise money for charities, volunteer countless hours of service and frequently exceed the all-campus average GPA.